Continue to content

 It's not all about the money

-Transport poverty entails more than merely a lack of money to buy a car, petrol or a bus ticket.
+Transport poverty, also known as mobility poverty, entails more than merely a lack of money to buy a car, petrol or a bus ticket.
 In other words, it is not the same as poverty in general.

 People without financial problems can still experience transport poverty, for example because they live in an area with limited mobility services, because they have a disability that restricts their freedom of movement or because they lack the digital skills to buy a train ticket online.
 Limitations like these can also make people less mobile.

 I went to the train station to buy tickets for a trip.
-It turned out the counter closes at noon these days.
-Taking the train is not easy if you cannot buy a ticket at the counter.
+It turned out the ticket counter closes at noon these days.
+Taking the train isn't easy when you can no longer buy physical tickets.

 Patrick